Eduard Kabos

-Eduard Kabos (Nagy-Károly, 2 December 1864 – 1923) was a Hungarian journalist, dramatist and writer.
+Eduard Kabos (2 December 1864 – 8 August 1923) was a Hungarian journalist, dramatist, and writer.

+Career

 He entered the University of Budapest for the purpose of studying modern philology, intending to become a teacher, but adopted journalism instead.
 He at first accepted a position with the newspaper Egyetértés, but his abilities soon secured for him the position of parliamentary reporter and writer of feuilletons for Pesti Napló.
 In 1897, he became a contributor to Országos Hirlap, and in 1898 editor of the parliamentary column of Budapesti Napló.
 In 1902, he was elected a member of the most prominent Hungarian literary society, Petöfi Társaság, in recognition of the services he rendered to Hungarian literature.